jgfino/dormview-public/README.md

 For push notifications, I stuck with Firebase Cloud Messaging as it was free and easy to set up.
 I simply send a POST request from the Supabase database to a Firebase Cloud Function that sends a notification whenever a school/dorm/photo is approved.

 Finally, I added in Google AdMob and Google Analytics to serve ads in the app to monetize it and provide a way for me to keep track of its progress.
 Monetezation was not a main goal for this project whatsoever, but I figured it couldn't hurt.
 I tried to place ads in as non-instrusive of a way as possible.

+---

+## Next Steps

+The next steps for me for this project are to create a web app which provides the same features as the mobile app in order to allow users to browse and share photos from their computers.
+I haven't gotten around to this yet, but I'm hoping that I will be able to reuse much of the mobile app React Native code in a React web app.

+---

+## Questions?
+Feedback?

+I'd love to hear from you!
+Any communication should be sent to contact@dormviewapp.com